forfuturellc/node-sequential-ids/README.md

 * Implement these features:
     * `session(callback)` - passes the number of IDs generated in the session.
     * `.used(callback)` - passes the total number of IDs generated.
-    * `.semantics(callback)` - passes the remaining no. of ids to be generated before breaking our semantics specified while creating the generator.
+    * `.semantics(callback)` - passes the remaining no. of IDs to be generated before breaking our semantics specified while creating the generator.

 ## contribution